domRiddle/ASF/Configuration.md

 # Configuration

 This page is dedicated for ASF configuration.
-It includes both file structure used by ASF, as well as fine-tuning ASF to your needs.
+It serves as a complete documentation of `config` directory, allowing you to tune ASF to your needs.

 This page in its "live" version applies only to **[latest release of ASF](https://github.com/JustArchi/ArchiSteamFarm/releases)**, so it might not describe correctly behaviour of older ASF releases.
 If you need older version of the wiki, then head over to **[revisions](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration/_history)** and pick the one that matches the date of your ASF release.